norrbotten/oxy2/README.md

 ## In progress:
 * XSDL
    * Basically want this to be a functional scripting language
    * Also wanna write a JIT x86 compiler so I can define SDF's in a file with no real overhead
 * Rendering
-    * Bidirectional path tracing
+   * Metropolis integrator

 ## Features: